wizmo2/mqtt-api-camera/README.md

 ha_iot_class: Configurable
 ha_domain: camera
 ---
-The 'mqtt-api' HA custom camera component to provide instant-to-instant support for cameras using mqtt statestream
+Use the 'mqtt-api' HA custom camera component to provide instant-to-instant support for cameras using mqtt statestream

 ## Configuration